How can I check in for an American Airlines flight?

 You may use Curbside Check-in even if you used Online Check-In, have an electronic ticket or a pre-reserved seat.
 Curbside Check-In availability typically coincides with ticket counter hours.
 You may use Self-Service Check-In if Curbside happens to be closed.
 When using Curbside Check-in, there is no fee, but gratuities are appreciated for outstanding service.

 You have to present your photo ID along with your confirmation number, flight number or eTicket number to one of the Skycaps.
 You can pay any associated baggage charges with a credit card.

 Ticket Counter Check-In

-Customers with special needs or anyone else wanting person assistance with check-in will be assisted by an American Airlines agent at the ticket counter.
-Also, a stop by the ticket counter is necessary when you are traveling with an infant, pet, or oxygen container, or when you are dropping off an unaccompanied minor, even when checking-in at a Self-Service Check-in machine.
+Customers with special needs or anyone else wanting personal assistance with check-in will be assisted by an American Airlines agent at the ticket counter.
+Also, a stop by the ticket counter is necessary when you are traveling with an infant, pet, or oxygen container, or when you are dropping off an unaccompanied minor, even when checking in at a Self-Service Check-in machine.
 Ticket counter agents will assist with check-in passengers who need a visa to travel to another country or who are traveling with a green card.

 The boarding time depends on destination and type of aircraft, but boarding usually starts 30-50 minutes before scheduled departure in the following order:

 - Group 1: First, Active duty US military, and Business on 2-cabin aircraft.

 - Group 2: Executive Platinum, oneworld Emerald, and Business on 3-cabin aircraft.